LYPei401/lypei401.github.io/_pages/cv.md

 Education
 ======
-* Master of Science in Artificial Intelligence, The University of Hong Kong, 2022-2024
+* Master of Science in Artificial Intelligence, GPA:3.6, The University of Hong Kong, 2022-2024
-* Bachelor of Science in Math and Applied Math, Chongqing University, 2018-2022
+* Bachelor of Science in Math and Applied Math, GPA: 3.4, Rank:9/39, Chongqing University, 2018-2022
 * Student of Science, The Zhengzhou Foreign Language School, 2015-2018

 Related Coursework in Undergraduate: